School Rumble: Development and production

 An anime adaptation of the series was never envisaged by Kobayashi, and he was skeptical of the project when first approached.
-Negotiations and preparation took some time, but he claims to be happy with the end result.
+Negotiations and preparation took some time, but he claims to be happy with the result.
 On viewing the first anime footage, Kobayashi was astonished; he recalls in an interview his emotions at the time, stating "I was incredibly touched by it.
 Completely overcome."
 Impressed with the adaptation of his work, he praises the anime staff for their achievement, although conceding that School Rumble probably lent itself to the anime format.
 He cites the fishing episode, for which he supplied the voice acting for several minor parts, as his favorite.

 Kobayashi allowed the voice actors who voiced his characters significant freedom to interpret them as they chose.
 There were a number of cast changes throughout the production; Ami Koshimizu, the voice actress for Tenma, had initially auditioned for the role of Yakumo, and between School Rumble's first and second seasons the voice actors for both Karen Ichijo and Yoko Sasakura were replaced.
 Mako Sakurai took over Karen's role from Yuuka Nanri, and Aya Hirano replaced Akiko Kurumado as Yoko.

 The artbox design for Funimation's North American release of the School Rumble anime resembles a miniature metal locker, and each of the individually released DVDs comes with heavy duty magnets.
 The discs include subtitled interviews with the Japanese voice actors, which were compiled onto a third DVD for the full first season release.
 In 2007, Funimation ran a drawing contest prior to releasing the anime in North America.
 The grand prize included a new computer with software for developing anime and manga.
 The United Kingdom anime release by Revelation Films saw the same limited edition box as Funimation, along with two standard editions.